Inside the spectacular fall of the granddaddy of right-wing conspiracy sites

 Within a few days of his January call for help, he announced that he’d raised $100,000.
 By March he’d announced that $200,000 had been raised in a column headlined “Mission accomplished!
 Operation ‘Save WND’ successful.”

-But before the month was out, payroll was late again, according to an email Joseph Farah sent to staff.
+But before the month was out, payroll was late again, according to an email Farah sent to staff.
 His wife notified the staff that dental and vision insurance had been cut off.
 As the crisis worsened, Dunaway found another publisher for her book “Restoring America’s Soul: Advancing Timeless Conservative Principles in a Wayward Culture.”
 But not before telling Farah by email that “I really am at a loss to understand this kind of treatment at the hands of someone I considered to be a brother in Christ.”

 WND had a variety of publishing arrangements.
 Some of the better-known figures such as Coburn did not pay to have their books printed.
 Instead, they were promised royalties and in some cases received advances, according to internal documents and interviews.
 Coburn, who says his contract called for royalties but no advance, worked out a deal in which WND sent him copies of his book in lieu of royalties that he said he was owed.

 “It’s been a downhill ride ever since it was published,” Coburn said.
-“Everybody seems to have problem with them.”
+“Everybody seems to have problems with them.”

 While his company was reeling, Farah kept coming up with new plans to salvage it.
 In late 2018, he became entranced with bitcoin, the digital currency.